PLCnext/MqttGdsConnector/README.md

 * Automatic reconnect to the MQTT Broker
 * Easy handling due to GDS port mapping, no further configuration effort
 * Cyclic update of Publish Topics, individually adjustable (minimum 500ms)
-* Support of the following data types (Bool, Int8, Int16, Int32, Int64, Uint8, Uint16, Uint32, Uint64, Real32, Real64, String*, DateTime)
+* Support of the following data types* (Bool, Int8, Int16, Int32, Int64, Uint8, Uint16, Uint32, Uint64, Real32, Real64, String**, DateTime)

+**The named data types are representing the C++ conventions, please refer the PLCnext Technology Handbook (available in the [PLCnext Community]((https://plcnext-community.net))) for the correct representetives in IEC 61131-3 or in Matlab<sup>&trade;</sup> Simulink.*
-**String data is always published with a terminating NULL character.
+***String data is always published with a terminating NULL character.
 When subscribing to String data, incoming message payloads must always include a terminating NULL character.*

 ## Contributing